Blood Basics

 Plasma

 The liquid component of blood is called plasma, a mixture of water, sugar, fat, protein, and salts.
-The main job of the plasma is to transport blood cells throughout your body along with nutrients, waste products, antibodies, clotting proteins, chemical messengers such as hormones, and proteins that help maintain the body's fluid balance.
+The main job of plasma is to transport blood cells throughout the body along with nutrients, waste products, antibodies, clotting proteins, chemical messengers (such as hormones), and proteins that help maintain the body's fluid balance.

 Red Blood Cells (also called erythrocytes or RBCs)

-Known for their bright red color, red cells are the most abundant cell in the blood, accounting for about 40 to 45 percent of its volume.
-The shape of a red blood cell is a biconcave disk with a flattened center - in other words, both faces of the disc have shallow bowl-like indentations (a red blood cell looks like a donut).
+Known for their bright red color, red blood cells are the most abundant cells in the blood, accounting for about 40% to 45% of its volume.
+The shape of a red blood cell is a biconcave disk with a flattened center -- in other words, both faces of the disk have shallow, bowl-like indentations (similar to a donut).

-Production of red blood cells is controlled by erythropoietin, a hormone produced primarily by the kidneys.
-Red blood cells start as immature cells in the bone marrow and after approximately seven days of maturation are released into the bloodstream.
-Unlike many other cells, red blood cells have no nucleus and can easily change shape, helping them fit through the various blood vessels in your body.
-However, while the lack of a nucleus makes a red blood cell more flexible, it also limits the life of the cell as it travels through the smallest blood vessels, damaging the cell's membranes and depleting its energy supplies.
-The red blood cell survives on average only 120 days.
+Production of red blood cells is controlled by erythropoietin (EPO), a hormone produced primarily by the kidneys.
+Red blood cells start as immature cells in the bone marrow and, after approximately 7 days of maturation, are released into the bloodstream.
+Unlike many other cells, red blood cells have no nucleus and can easily change shape, helping them fit through the various blood vessels in the body.
+However, while the lack of a nucleus makes a red blood cell more flexible, it also limits the cell’s lifespan as it travels through the smallest blood vessels, damaging the membrane and depleting its energy supplies.
+A red blood cell survives an average of 120 days.

-Red cells contain a special protein called hemoglobin, which helps carry oxygen from the lungs to the rest of the body and then returns carbon dioxide from the body to the lungs so it can be exhaled.
-Blood appears red because of the large number of red blood cells, which get their color from the hemoglobin.
-The percentage of whole blood volume that is made up of red blood cells is called the hematocrit and is a common measure of red blood cell levels.
+Red blood cells contain a special protein called hemoglobin, which helps carry oxygen from the lungs to the rest of the body and then returns carbon dioxide to the lungs for exhalation.
+Blood appears red because of the large number of red blood cells, which get their color from hemoglobin.
+The percentage of whole blood volume that is made up of red blood cells is called hematocrit, a common measure of red blood cell levels.

 White Blood Cells (also called leukocytes)

 White blood cells protect the body from infection.
-They are much fewer in number than red blood cells, accounting for about 1 percent of your blood.
+They are far fewer in number than red blood cells, accounting for about 1% of the blood.

-The most common type of white blood cell is the neutrophil, which is the "immediate response" cell and accounts for 55 to 70 percent of the total white blood cell count.
-Each neutrophil lives less than a day, so your bone marrow must constantly make new neutrophils to maintain protection against infection.
-Transfusion of neutrophils is generally not effective since they do not remain in the body for very long.
+The most common type of white blood cell is the neutrophil, which is the body’s first line of defense and accounts for 55% to 70% of the total white blood cell count.
+Each neutrophil lives less than a day, so bone marrow must constantly produce new neutrophils to maintain protection against infection.
+Neutrophil transfusions are generally not effective since they do not remain in the body for very long.

-The other major type of white blood cell is a lymphocyte.
-There are two main populations of these cells.
-T lymphocytes help regulate the function of other immune cells and directly attack various infected cells and tumors.
-B lymphocytes make antibodies, which are proteins that specifically target bacteria, viruses, and other foreign materials.
+The other major type of white blood cell is the lymphocyte.
+There are two main populations of these cells: T lymphocytes (T cells) and B lymphocytes (B cells).
+T cells help regulate the function of other immune cells and directly attack infected cells and tumors.
+B cells produce antibodies—proteins that specifically target bacteria, viruses, and other foreign materials.

 Platelets (also called thrombocytes)

-Unlike red and white blood cells, platelets are not actually cells but rather small fragments of cells.
-Platelets help the blood clotting process (or coagulation) by gathering at the site of an injury, sticking to the lining of the injured blood vessel, and forming a platform on which blood coagulation can occur.
+Unlike red and white blood cells, platelets are not actually cells but rather small cell fragments.
+Platelets help the blood-clotting process (coagulation) by gathering at the site of an injury, sticking to the lining of the injured blood vessel, and forming a platform on which blood coagulation can occur.
 This results in the formation of a fibrin clot, which covers the wound and prevents blood from leaking out.
-Fibrin also forms the initial scaffolding upon which new tissue forms, thus promoting healing.
+Fibrin also forms the initial scaffolding upon which new tissue develops, thus promoting healing.

-A higher than normal number of platelets can cause unnecessary clotting, which can lead to strokes and heart attacks; however, thanks to advances made in antiplatelet therapies, there are treatments available to help prevent these potentially fatal events.
-Conversely, lower than normal counts can lead to extensive bleeding.
+A higher-than-normal number of platelets can cause unnecessary clotting, which can lead to strokes and heart attacks; however, thanks to advances in antiplatelet therapy, treatments are available to help prevent these potentially fatal events.
+Conversely, a lower-than-normal platelet count can lead to extensive bleeding.

 Complete Blood Count (CBC)

-Your doctor may also perform a blood smear, which is a way of looking at your blood cells under the microscope.
-In a normal blood smear, red blood cells will appear as regular, round cells with a pale center.
+Your doctor may also perform a blood smear, which involves examining your blood cells under a microscope.
+In a normal blood smear, red blood cells appear as regular, round cells with a pale center.
 Variations in the size or shape of these cells may suggest a blood disorder.

 Where Do Blood Cells Come From?

 Blood cells develop from hematopoietic stem cells and are formed in the bone marrow through the highly regulated process of hematopoiesis.
-Hematopoietic stem cells are capable of transforming into red blood cells, white blood cells, and platelets.
-These stem cells can be found circulating in the blood and bone marrow in people of all ages, as well as in the umbilical cords of newborn babies.
+Hematopoietic stem cells can differentiate into red blood cells, white blood cells, and platelets.
+These stem cells circulate in the blood and bone marrow in people of all ages, as well as in the umbilical cords of newborns.
 Stem cells from all three sources may be used to treat a variety of diseases, including leukemia, lymphoma, bone marrow failure, and various immune disorders.

 Where Can I Find More Information?

-If you are interested in learning more about blood diseases and disorders, here are a few other resources that may be of some help:
+If you are interested in learning more about blood diseases and disorders, here are a few resources that may be useful.